tmtsoftware/icd/README.md

 Play Project icd-web
 --------------------

-The icd-web project is handled specially, since it is a Play project.
-You can run the web server in the development environment with `sbt "project icd-web" run`.
-This starts a web server on http://localhost:9000.
+The icd-web project has its own build file.
+To test, run `sbt run` from the icd-web directory.
+Then go to http://localhost:9000 in a web browser.